 Opechancanough, a Powhatan chief and brother of Chief Powhatan, is thought to have been born in about 1552.
 His name meant “He whose Soul is White” in the Algonquian language.
 Upon his brother’s death in 1618, he took control of the Powhatan Confederacy.
 When the English settlement of Jamestown, Virginia, was established in 1607, Opechancanough was known as a much-feared warrior and headed a band of Powhatan who lived along the Pamunkey River near the present-day town of West Point, Virginia.

 Known to be strongly opposed to the European settlers, he captured John Smith of Jamestown and brought him before Chief Powhatan, where Pocahontas was said to have intervened and saved Smith’s life.
-Sometime after his release, Smith, in order to change the temper of the Indians, who jeered at the starving Englishmen and refused to sell them food, went with a band of his men to Opechancanough’s camp under pretense of buying corn, seized the chief by the hair, and at the point of a pistol marched him off a prisoner.
+Sometime after his release, Smith, to change the temper of the Indians, who jeered at the starving Englishmen and refused to sell them food, went with a band of his men to Opechancanough’s camp under the pretense of buying corn, seized the chief by the hair, and at the point of a pistol marched him off a prisoner.